 Step-by-Step IndexedDB Version Upgrade Migration

 For offline-first applications and PWAs, schema changes are inevitable.
 However, deploying new object stores or indexes without a robust migration strategy triggers VersionError or InvalidStateError during indexedDB.open().
-This guide delivers a production-safe, step-by-step approach to handling incremental database upgrades without data loss, transaction locks, or main-thread blocking.
+This walkthrough sits under the broader Database Schema Migrations guide and delivers a production-safe, step-by-step approach to handling incremental database upgrades without data loss, transaction locks, or main-thread blocking.

 Problem Statement & Symptoms

 When returning users load an updated app, mismatched database versions cause immediate crashes or blank states.
 The underlying storage engine fails to reconcile schema differences, breaking offline state persistence and forcing manual cache clears.
-Before modifying schemas, engineers must understand the core mechanics of IndexedDB Architecture & Advanced Patterns to avoid irreversible storage corruption.
+Before modifying schemas, engineers should understand the core mechanics described in the parent IndexedDB Architecture & Advanced Patterns guide to avoid irreversible storage corruption.

 Common Symptoms: